Literature / Hussite Trilogy

 - Establishing Series Moment: Some of the sentences included in the first few paragraphs of the first novel's prologue include "The end of the world did not come in AD 1420, as prophesied.
 But there was still enough merry stuff happening anyway".
 The text that follows lives up to that grim-but-amusing promise.

-- Fantasy Gun Control: Completely and brutally averted.
+- Fantasy Gun Control: Completely averted.
 Sapkowski is all too conscious about showing how the advent of early artillery and portable hand-held guns led to changes in late-medieval warfare.
 The characters mostly use melee weapons and crossbows, but they're keen on firing off a gun in self-defence or combat if the need arises.
 The spread of gunpowder weaponry in warfare is all the more Truth in Television when you realise the Hussite Wars were one of the main catalysts for this during the late-medieval history of central European nations.

 - Genre Savvy: Part of the humour in the series is based on genre-savvy characters and a genre-savvy narrator.